nyu-oop-sp18/class07/README.md

 are tuples or lists built from `Char` values.
 That's not very satisfactory.
-Suppose, e.g., that we want to write a parser that accepts a sequence of `c` characters and returns the length of the sequence as result.
+Suppose, e.g., that we want to write a parser that accepts a sequence of `c` characters and returns the length of the accepted sequence as result.
 We could write a dedicated combinator for this task, but that combinator would be fairly specific.
 Instead, why not use the parser `repeat(char(c))` and transform it in a way that it returns an `Int` instead of a `List[Char]`?
 I know you saw this coming, our old friend `map` is back: